- Exfoliating face washes combine cleansing action with gentle exfoliation.

 Contents

-An exfoliating face wash is a two-in-one product that sloughs off dead cells while cleansing your skin.
-Unlike facial scrubs, which can only be used once or twice a week, an exfoliating face wash is designed to be used as your everyday cleanser.
+An exfoliating face wash is a two-in-one product that sloughs off dead cells while gently cleansing the skin.
+Unlike facial scrubs, which can only be used once or twice a week, an exfoliating face wash is formulated to be more gentle, and designed for use as an everyday cleanser.
+They’re also formulated to address specific skin concerns and skin types.

 How does it work?